Wisconsin Federal Criminal Defense

 3. Criminal Trial

-Following an indictment, formal charges will be filed, and at this point you will transition from a “target” or “suspect” to a “defendant.”
-While it is possible that your case will eventually go to verdict, it is also very possible that there will be opportunities to secure a favorable result between the time of your indictment and the date your case is set for trial.
+Following an indictment, formal charges will be filed, and at this point, you will transition from a “target” or “suspect” to a “defendant.”
+While it is possible that your case will eventually go to verdict, it is also very possible that there will be opportunities to secure a favorable result between the time of your indictment and the date your case is set for trial in federal court.
 At Oberheiden, P.C., we have had indictments dismissed, we have negotiated pleas that reduced felonies to misdemeanors and that kept our clients out of prison, and we have secured “not guilty” verdicts at trial.